-The general specifications for the Wabash Alloys Locomotive are as follows:
+The general specifications for Central Texas Gravel Locomotive #210 are as follows:

+Make:

-Make: General Electric 25-ton diesel electric switch locomotive
+General Electric 25-ton diesel electric switch locomotive.

+ilder:

-Builder: General Electric.
+General Electric.

+Horsepower:

-Brsepower: 150 hp.
+150 hp.

+Length:

-Length: Approximately 12 feet.
+Approximately 12 feet.

+Width:

-Width: Approximately 10 feet.
+Approximately 10 feet.

+Height:

-Height: Approximately 15 feet.
+Approximately 15 feet.

+Weight:

-Weight: 50,000 lbs.
+50,000 lbs.

-The Wabash Alloys Locomotive is a diesel-powered General Electric 25-ton switch locomotive built by General Electric c.1940.
-Although the original owner of the locomotive is not known, in recent years it was operated by Wabash Alloys until 2003 when it was donated to the Arkansas Railroad Museum.
-The locomotive sits on two two-wheel trucks.
+Central Texas Gravel Locomotive #210 is a diesel-powered General Electric 25-ton switch locomotive built by General Electric as construction #31784 in April 1953.
+The locomotive is a later, Phase II carbody, 25-ton model, which was slightly more aerodynamic than the previous generation.
+The locomotive was in use at several facilities in Texas, Louisiana, and Arkansas, before arriving at the Arkansas Railroad Museum in 2005.
+The locomotive sits on two two-wheel trucks, which are connected by side rods.

 The body of the locomotive consists of a rear cab with a hood at the front end sheltering the engine.
 Doors along the sides of the hood allow access to the engine for repairs.
-The end of the hood contains metal louvers to allow cooling of the engine, and a single headlight is located in the center of the top of the cab.
+The end of the hood contains metal louvers to allow cooling of the engine, and a single headlight is located in the center of the top of the hood's front.
 Walkways with metal railings go from the cab to ladders at each front corner of the locomotive.
-Doors on one side of the cab and the front of the cab's other side provide outside access.
+Doors on side of the cab and the front of the cab's other side provide outside access.

-the hood and cab of the locomotive is painted a dark blue while the frame is painted black with four diagonal yellow stripes, two on each side of the couplers, on the front and rear.
-The handrails along the walkways are painted in yellow.
+The hood and cab of the locomotive is painted yellow while the frame is painted black.
+Each side of the cab, along with the back, has the logo for Rescar, one of the most recent owners, painted on it.
+The handrails along the walkways are also painted black.